matplotlib/matplotlib/doc/api/api_changes.rst

 pcolor and scatter
 ~~~~~~~~~~~~~~~~~~

-There are two changes to the matlab interface API, both involving the
+There are two changes to the MATLAB interface API, both involving the
 patch drawing commands.
 For efficiency, pcolor and scatter have been
 rewritten to use polygon collections, which are a new set of objects
 from matplotlib.collections designed to enable efficient handling of